moogacs/docs.buf.build/docs/breaking/usage.md

 ## Advanced use cases

-Due to the nature of inputs, `buf` will happily compare just about anything.
+Due to the nature of inputs, `buf` happily compares just about anything.
 You may have an advanced use case, so we want to demonstrate the capabilities of `buf` by comparing a `git` repository against a remote archive.